-As one of the world's leading exporter of liquefied natural gas, Qatar is one of the fastest growing economies in the world.
-Its economy is expected to grow by 4-4.5 percent in 2015 despite oil price plunge.
+As the world's leading exporter of liquefied natural gas, Qatar is one of the fastest growing economies in the world.
+Its economy is expected to grow by 7.7 percent in the year of 2015 despite oil price plunge.
 It has the world's highest GDP per capita at well over US\$ 100,000, a strong population growth, solid credit rating and it has achieved budget surpluses for many years.